Ney2/To-Do-List/README.md

 ### Setup:
     1. Clone the repository (git clone https://github.com/Ney2/Webpack-Setup.git)
-    2. Then open the folder in your local environment
+    2. Then open the folder in your local environment using a code editor
-    3. Choose the file with a name index.html file
+    3. Open terminal
-    4. Run index.html file using any browser in your local environment
+    4. Type npm start, this will open the project in your browser

 # Author
    - GitHub: [@Ney2](https://github.com/Ney2)